rapid7/insightconnect-workflows/workflows/Microsoft_Teams_URL_Analysis/help.md

 * Listens for incoming messages in a specified channel
 * Scans for specific input and breaks that apart into useable data for other actions
 * Scans a URL for any malicious indicators
+* Reports the results of a URL scan to Microsoft Teams

 # Requirements